texfaq/texfaq.github.io/FAQ-readtex.md

-So there's a balance between the simplicity of the original (marked-up) document, which can more-or-less be read in _any_ editor, and the really rather large investment needed to install a system to read a document ''as intended''.
+So there's a balance between the simplicity of the original (marked-up) document, which can more-or-less be read in _any_ editor, and the really rather large investment needed to install a system to read a document "as intended".

-Are you ''put off'' by all this?&nbsp;&mdash; remember that TeX is good at producing PDF: why not ask the person who sent the TeX file to send an PDF copy?
+Are you "put off" by all this?&nbsp;&mdash; remember that TeX is good at producing PDF: why not ask the person who sent the TeX file to send an PDF copy?